gugarosa/nalp/README.md

 ### Core

-Core is the core.
+The core is the core.
 Essentially, it is the parent of everything.
 You should find parent classes defining the basis of our structure.
 They should provide variables and methods that will help to construct other modules.

 ### Corpus

-Corpus
+Every pipeline has its first step, right?
+The corpus package serves as a basic class to load raw text, documents (list of sentences), and audio.

 ### Datasets